snowyu/node-abstract-nosql/README.md

 * the modularization(feature plugin) with abstract-nosql
   * [nosql-encoding](https://github.com/snowyu/node-nosql-encoding)
   * [nosql-stream](https://github.com/snowyu/nosql-stream)
-* Let the user decide whether to use these feature.
+* Let the user decide whether to use these features.
-* `broken changes`
-  - remove the streamable feature from buildin. this is a plugin now.
+* (`broken changes`) remove the streamable feature from buildin. this is a plugin now.
+* (`broken changes`) defaults to disable asBuffer option.
+  * pls use the `getBuffer` method to get as buffer.

 ### V1.x.x